deweylab/CellO/README.md

                         <output_prefix>.model.dill
   -m MODEL, --model=MODEL
                         Path to pretrained model file.
+  -p PRE_CLUSTERING, --pre_clustering=PRE_CLUSTERING
+                        A TSV file with pre-clustered cells.
+The first column stores the cell names/ID's (i.e. the column names of the input expression matrix) and the second column stores integers referring to each cluster.
+The TSV file should not have column names.
   -b, --ontology_term_ids
                         Use the less readable, but more rigorous Cell Ontology term id's in output